TexasInstruments/simplelink-lowpower-f2-sdk/tools/log/tiutils/README.md

 ## User format modules
 User format modules are functional in this beta, but there are no examples provided.
-You will need to create a python package with a class that inherits from one of the ABCs in tilogger.interface.
+You will need to create a Python package with a class that inherits from one of the ABCs in tilogger.interface.
 Your package must register an entry point (this is documented in the interface classes).
 If placed in a subfolder of modules/, it will be installed into the virtual environment automatically when